 However, they didn’t realize that the mountain tops and the flow of the waters aren’t really in correlation with each other.
 Hence, the water west of the highest summits could flow east through the mountains to the Pacific Ocean and vice-versa.
 So, Argentina ended up claiming that the border is passing through the peaks of the Andes.
-Chile, of course, claimed that the border is passing according to the division of waters.
+Chile, of course, was claiming that the border is passing according to the division of waters.
 Both claimed this because it gave them more land.
 A neutral party was summoned to solve the dispute: the British King Edward the 7th.
 This gave the borders the peculiar appearance it has today.

 1. Canada and the USA

 The biggest land border between two countries in the world looks really boring when you look at the map.
 But that’s not the case at all.
 The border was created in the 18th century by carving a 6 meters wide space along the border.
 For 8,800 kilometers!
 The border that passes entirely through lush forests looks like a straight line on the map.
 But it’s not.
 If it was, it would surely be the longest stretch of deforested land in the world by far.
 But both countries wanted the border to be a straight line.
 So, what happened?
 Well, imagine we’re in the 18th century and the 49th parallel was just chosen for the national border.

 But, someone needs to actually mark this area between Minnesota and Manitoba.
 And how do you mark a 9,000 kilometers long stretch of land in the 18th century?
 With a compass and a bowl of strain.
 And don’t mind the bears and wolves that might come in the way.
 The man who did this sure did their best in the pre-GPS era but this made the border to consist of 900 zic-zac lines.
 Not one giant straight line like many people think.